 The starter battery seems to be supplying a steady continuous 75mA which I suspect is mostly to the remote door locking system.
 That is 1.8Ah per day.
 The leisure battery supplies nothing.
 Gosh that’s close.
 If I add in the combined self discharge currents (say 10mA total) that takes the discharge to over 2AH per day.

 I am now not surprised when folk say their battery flattens in a month!
-(I will investigate wher the current is going and see what can be done)

 A few days after fitting the new arrangement, 10am, Weather a lttle cloudy.